AhmedKamel95/site-wide-warning/README.md

 }
 ```

-Then, add user details in the Query Variables window:
+Then, add user details in the Query Variables window (you can use whatever name and email you want):
 ```
 {
   "user": {